conduktor/conduktor-docs/docs/platform/reference/resource-reference/console.md

 - `spec.kafkaFlavor.type` (optional) must be one of [`Confluent`, `Aiven`, `Gateway`]
   - See [Kafka Provider Properties](#kafka-provider) for the detailed list of options

-:::warning Important
+:::warning
-Conduktor CLI does not verify that your Kafka configuration (`spec.bootstrapServers`, `spec.properties`, ...) is valid.
-You need to check that in Console directly.
+Conduktor CLI does not verify whether your Kafka configuration (`spec.bootstrapServers`, `spec.properties`, ...) is valid.
+You have to check that in Platform directly.
 :::

 ### Schema Registry